-The principle of sovereignty developed its current meaning through the writings of legal and political philosophers between the sixteenth and eighteenth century.
+The principle of sovereignty expressed this supreme and exclusive authority of states over their territory, and it confirmed the equal status of all states.
+It developed its current meaning through the writings of legal and political philosophers between the sixteenth and eighteenth century.
 Sovereignty continues to be the foundational pillar of the international legal order.
 For many decades this foundational pillar of international law read: sovereign states are the masters of international law with no world government above them.
 This meant that the validity of any legal rule depended on the will of states or, conversely, that states are only bound by authoritative legal precepts (norms) that they have consented to.
-In a famous judgement in the Lotus case, the Permanent Court of International Justice in The Hague - the principal judicial organ of the League of Nations, the predecessors to the International Court of Justice (ICJ) of the United Nations (UN) - stated in 1927 (The Case of the S.S.
-'Lotus', judgement of the
+In a famous judgement in the Lotus case, the Permanent Court of International Justice in The Hague - the principal judicial organ of the League of Nations, the predecessors to the International Court of Justice (ICJ) of the United Nations (UN) - stated in

-Permanent Court of International Justice, 7 September 1927, 18):
+1927 (The Case of the S.S.
+'Lotus', judgement of the Permanent Court of International Justice, 7 September 1927, 18):